YottaDB/YDBDoc/ProgGuide/ioproc.rst

 In order to modify file security, the user who issues the OPEN must have ownership.

-If none of GROUP, SYSTEM, OWNER, or WORLD are specified on OPEN, YottaDB/GT.M does not modify the permissions on an existing file and new files are created using the standard UNIX rules.
+If none of GROUP, SYSTEM, OWNER, or WORLD are specified on OPEN, YottaDB does not modify the permissions on an existing file and new files are created using the standard UNIX rules.

 Example: